hexatomic/hexatomic/docs/dev/src/development/workflow/README.md

 To contribute new a bug, documentation, or release engineering fix to Hexatomic, create a hotfix branch which is based on the `master` branch.

-1. Create the new feature branch:
+1. Create the new hotfix branch:
 ```bash
 mvn gitflow:hotfix-start
 ```